wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/2-create-custom-teams-personal-tab.md

 The `name` is the display name of the tab in the channel interface.
 This property is required.

-The `conentUrl` is the HTTPS URL that points to the entity URL to be displayed in the Microsoft Teams canvas.
+The `contentUrl` is the HTTPS URL that points to the entity URL to be displayed in the Microsoft Teams canvas.
 This property is required.

 The `websiteUrl` is the HTTPS URL used if a user opts to view a tab in the browser.
 This property is not required.